juneha1120/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

-Clears all contacts from TrackUp.
+Clears all contacts and events from TrackUp.

 Format: `clear`

 ### Exiting the program: `exit`